Gradiant/bob.gradiant.core/README.md

 source activate biometrics_py27
 ~~~

-Then, you can do the following:
+Then, you can buildout the project with:

 ~~~
   cd bob.gradiant.core